 In addition to second and subsequent charges, any type of assault and battery (domestic or otherwise) that involves the use of a dangerous weapon will be considered a felony offense.
 But what exactly is a dangerous weapon?
 Does the defendant have to be in possession of a gun or knife?

 Surprisingly, not only is the presence of a gun or knife not a requirement, but a dangerous weapon charge can occur even when no weapon, other than the defendant’s own body, is used.
 For example, if a husband kicks in the bedroom door before assaulting his wife, his foot could be classified as a dangerous weapon.
 That being said, an experienced Boston defense attorney can help you get this classic example of an “overcharge” reduced from felony to misdemeanor.

 Domestic assault and battery will also likely be charged as a felony if the offense resulted in serious bodily harm, or if it was committed alongside another felony offense, such as rape.

 And if a protection order was in place during the commission of domestic assault and battery, you may be charged with a felony.

 Even if you are not charged with a felony, misdemeanor domestic assault and battery is a serious offense.
 Any criminal record can come back to haunt you for decades, but one involving domestic violence carries particularly severe consequences.
 In addition to difficulty finding housing and employment in the future, you may also be at risk of losing custody of your children.
 And noncitizen immigrants could face deportation.

 Penalties for Misdemeanor and Felony Domestic Assault and Battery

-- First offense: Up to two-and-a-half years in jail, and a fine of up to $1,000.
+- Misdemeanor: Up to two-and-a-half years in prison and a fine of up to $1,000.